 I started taking photos in summer 2004, when I visited Estonia.
 It was during this trip that I learned two pivotal things for myself: I love traveling, and I love taking photos.
 The former excited me, the latter brought me peace.
 It was a perfect blend of adventure.

 Travel photography has been a consistent part of my portfolio ever since.

-In my earlier years as a photographer, I developed an interest in self-portraiture, the kind that precedes the cringe-worthy selfies of today.
+In my earlier years as a photographer, I developed an interest in self-portraiture, the kind that precedes the selfies we know today.
 Self-portraiture as I (and my female self-portrait colleagues) did it often went beyond simply photographing the self, but often told stories.
 In a culture that now glorifies butt selfies, a few years ago self-portrait artists were often wrongly accused of narcissism.
-Self-portraiture for us was about concepts, about creating something more profound than duckface portraits.
+Self-portraiture for us was about concepts, about creating something more profound than “LOOK AT MEEEEE!” portraits.
 I used myself as a model or an actress to get a story or a feeling across.